 Jesus’s Miracles Are Essential to Faith

 Jesus’s miracles are essential to His ministry and to the believer’s faith.
-In the Gospel of John, the writer expressed that he recorded Jesus’s miracles for the reader to believe that Jesus is the Christ, and so the reader can have eternal life (John 20:30–31).
-In the Gospel of John, the evangelist depicted Jesus showing that God sent Him by the wonderful works that Jesus did.
+In the Gospel of John, the author expressed that he recorded Jesus’s miracles for the reader to believe that Jesus is the Christ, and so the reader can have eternal life (John 20:30–31).
+In the Gospel of John, the evangelist depicted Jesus doing miraculous works as signs to show that God sent Him.
 In John 5, Jesus declared, “For the works that the Father has given me to accomplish, the very works that I am doing, bear witness about me that the Father has sent me” (5:36b).
 In John 10, Jesus revealed that His works testify of who He is (John 10:25).
 Because of these works, Jesus declared that those who do not believe in Him are not His sheep (10:26).
 Furthermore, Christ proclaimed that He and the Father are one (10:30).

 In the Gospels, God’s power worked through Jesus to do miracles.
 The Gospel of Mark presents,

 How did Jesus of Nazareth draw crowds?
-The movement to follow Jesus existed as there were crowds.
-Why would crowds follow Jesus even into the countryside?
-Even, critical scholars credit Jesus with “miracles” as psychosomatic healing.
+The movement to follow Jesus existed as crowds followed Him.
+Why would crowds follow anyone even Jesus into the countryside?
+Critical scholars credit Jesus with “miracles” as psychosomatic healing.
 However, the Gospels present that Jesus did more than convince people that they were well.
 The character of Jesus’s miracles attest that He did supernatural miracles.

 The type of miracles attributed to Christ were unknown in the ancient classical world.
 Ancient people did not simply believe any superstition.
 The Greco-Roman world rejected resurrection — the bodily rising alive from death (cf. Acts 17:32).
-However, the resurrection of the dead was essential to the Jewish faith.
+However, the bodily resurrection of the dead was essential to the Jewish faith.
+The resurrection of Jesus is the central belief of the Christian faith.
 The miracles attributed to Jesus were Jewish in nature and not pagan.
 Jesus’s miracles stood apart from all others.

 Evidence of Jesus’s Greatest Miracle

-Historians recognize that a persecutor of the church, Saul of Tarsus, experienced an appearance of Jesus resurrected and he converted to the faith (1 Cor 15:3–8).
-Likewise, historians admit that Jesus’s brothers disbelieved, and they came to believe and became preachers by experiencing Jesus’s resurrection (1 Cor 9:5; Gal 1:18–19).
-Jesus’s resurrection has the greatest explanative power to account for all of these facts.
+Historians recognize that a persecutor of the church, Saul of Tarsus, experienced an appearance of Jesus resurrected and he converted to the faith (1 Corinthians 15:3–8).
+Likewise, historians admit that Jesus’s brothers disbelieved, and they came to believe and became preachers by experiencing Jesus’s resurrection (1 Corinthians 9:5; Galatians 1:18–19).
+Jesus’s resurrection has the greatest explanative power to account for the early witnesses Jesus’s resurrection that changed their way of living.

 Many people would not believe a miracle even if each person experienced the event for oneself.
 As Jesus depicted the rich man speaking with Abraham,